SEB Group: History

-In 1998, the company changed its logo and brand name from SE-Banken to SEB.
-At the end of that same year, SEB bought its first shares of the three Baltic banks Eesti Ühispank (Estonia), Latvijas Unibank (Latvia) and Vilniaus Bankas (Lithuania).
-In 2000, SEB acquired Germany's Bank für Gemeinwirtschaft (BfG) and the remaining parts of the three Baltic banks.
+In 1997, SEB acquired the insurance company Trygg-Hansa, and in 1998, the company changed its Swedish-market logo and brand name from SE-Banken to SEB.
+At the end of that same year, SEB bought its first shares of the three Baltic banks Eesti Ühispank in Estonia, Latvijas Unibanka in Latvia and Vilniaus Bankas in Lithuania.
+This was the beginning of the bank's expansion into the Baltic states, a market in which it still has a large share.